Attilio Regolo (Hasse)

-Attilio Regolo is an Italian-language opera seria by Johann Adolph Hasse based on the story of Marcus Atilius Regulus, a Roman general taken prisoner in Carthage, who elects death rather than ransom.
-Pietro Metastasio wrote the libretto in 1740 for the birthday of the emperor Charles VI but the illness, then death, of the emperor prevented the libretto being set to music at the time.
-Hasse's opera premiered on 12 January 1750 at the Opernhaus am Zwinger in Dresden.
+Attilio Regolo is an Italian-language opera seria by Johann Adolph Hasse based on the story of Marcus Atilius Regulus, a Roman general taken prisoner in Carthage who elects death rather than ransom.
+It has been acknowledged as a masterpiece of libretto writing, and is a paragon for the genre of opera seria.
+Pietro Metastasio wrote the libretto in 1740 for the name day of the emperor Charles VI, but the emperor's illness, then death, prevented the opera from being performed.

+Metastasio continued to work on the libretto intermittently over the next nine years, having it performed several times under Empress Maria Theresa as a spoken play.
+In 1749, at the request of King Frederick Augustus II of Saxony, Metastasio famously supplied exacting notes to Hasse for its setting in music, despite the composer's having set several Metastasio librettos before.
+Hasse completed the score within three months of these instructions.
+It was not until 12 January 1750 that the premiere took place, at the Opernhaus am Zwinger in Dresden.
 The role of Regolo was taken by the castrato Domenico Annibali, while the role of Attilia was composed for Hasse's wife Faustina Bordoni.